-2.Depress the Master Switch (4) and turn the Selector Switch to the "START" position.
+- 2. If the temperature is above 14 degrees F. turn the Selector Switch to the "START" position.
 The starter will engage and the engine will start.
 The Selector Switch is spring loaded so it can't be accidentally left in the "START" position.
-Releasing the switch in the "START" position will automatically return it to the "RUN" position.

-3.Continue to hold the Master Switch (4) in for 10 seconds after the engine has started.

-4. Allow the engine to stabilize in speed and warm up, then turn on the lights (6) or other external loads plugged into the receptacles.

-5.When stopping the unit, first turn off the lights and disconnect the external loads.
-Allow the engine to cool down at no-load for 5 minutes.
-Then turn the selector switch (5) to the 'OFF' position.
+Releasing the switch in the "START" position will automatically return it to the "RUN" position. - 3.
+Allow the engine to stabilize in speed and warm up, then turn on the lights or other external loads plugged into the receptacles. - 4.
+When stopping the unit, first turn off the lights and disconnect the external loads.
+Allow the engine to cool down at no load for 5 minutes.
+Then turn the selector switch to the OFF position.

+C.UNIT STORAGE

-C.UNIT STORAGE - Certain precautions must be taken if a Mobile Light System is to be stored for a long period of time.
+Certain precautions must be taken if a Mobile Light System is to be stored for a long period of time.
 The unit must be stored in a dry location to prevent the generator winding from drawing moisture.
 The unit should also be thoroughly cleaned prior to storage.

-For engine storage procedures, consult your local Kubota engine dealer.
-They have certain procedures that must be followed in order to prevent engine damage, i.e. cylinder rust and injector and injector pump deterioration.
+For engine storage procedures, consult your local Yanmar or Lister engine dealer.
+They have certain procedures that must be followed in order to prevent engine damage, i.e. cylinder rust and injector, injector pump deterioration.